Skip to main content

 Modulor Moritzplatz Kreuzberg © visitBerlin, Foto: Mo Wüstenhagen

 To make sure you are suitably equipped for your new DIY projects, we have a few recommendations for shops where you can find artists' and creative supplies.
-There are both large specialist shops such as Modulor am Moritzplatz, which almost forms its own universe with its huge range, as well as small, lovingly curated shops in the neighbourhood that will help you with materials, inspiration and expert advice.
+There are both large specialist shops such as Modulor on Moritzplatz, which almost forms its own universe with its huge range, as well as small, lovingly curated shops in the neighbourhood that will help you with materials, inspiration and expert advice.

 Some ideas for suitable shops: